hsaito/gnupg-buildkit/README.md

 - updatesig.sh -- Script to update package signers' signatures
 - packages.list -- Contains the location of the package to download

+Note: A digital signature for packages.list expires 6 months after its creation.
+You may have to generate your own digital signature file (or modify the script to skip the verification) if you need to use the packages that are outdated.

 Requirements
 ------------
 Currently, these scripts are mainly useful for upgrading GnuPG, because package verifications require existing GnuPG installed.